apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**"Few Nations Setting The Agenda Won't Go Unchallenged": S Jaishankar At UN**
+**Judge drops murder charge against Philadelphia police officer who shot driver during traffic stop**

-You can read more about it [here](https://www.ndtv.com/india-news/few-nations-setting-the-agenda-wont-go-unchallenged-s-jaishankar-at-un-4425899).
+You can read more about it [here](https://www.nbcnews.com/news/us-news/judge-drops-murder-charge-philadelphia-police-officer-shot-driver-traf-rcna117395).

 ## Requirements
 - Python 3.8